fuermosi777/fuermosi777.github.io/_posts/English/2016-08-01-some-brain-burning-javascript-questions.md

 [-1, 2, 3].all(isGreaterThanZero); // false
 ```

-> Reverse an array without using loop
+### 5. Reverse an array without using loop - SigFig

 ```javascript
 // use recursion